sem-in-r/seminr/README.md

         emulating reflective common factors
       - Adjusts for known biases in interaction terms in PLS models
-      - Continuously tested against leading PLS-PM software to ensure parity of outcomes: SmartPLS (Ringle et al., 2015), ADANCO (Henseler and Dijkstra, 2015), semPLS (Monecke and Leisch, 2012) and matrixpls (Rönkkö, 2016)
+      - Continuously tested against leading PLS-PM software to ensure parity of outcomes: SmartPLS, ADANCO, semPLS, and matrixpls
       - *High performance, multi-core* bootstrapping function

 Researchers can now create a SEM and estimate it using different